• Share this on:

 The type of packaging is also part of your environmental impact.
 The best packaging options are made from renewable materials.
 If the material used is not renewable, then you should aim for reusable or recyclable materials.
 However, industrial practices and current packaging solutions are not always sufficient to minimise environmental impact.
 The most common export packaging solutions in this sector are:

-• Lower environmental impact – Jute bags or linen fabric bags (for in-shell nuts), carton boxes (outer layer for dried fruit, frozen products and nut kernels packaging).
-These materials are renewable.
+• Lower environmental impact (renewable materials): Jute bags or linen fabric bags (for in-shell nuts), carton boxes (outer layer for dried fruit, frozen products and nut kernels packaging);

-• Lower-middle environmental impact – Glass bottles (retail packed juices), glass jars (jams).
-Glass is reusable and recyclable, but is not often used as export packaging.
+• Lower-middle environmental impact (reusable and recyclable materials): Glass bottles (retail packed juices), glass jars (jams).
+However, glass is not often used as export packaging;

-• Upper-middle environmental impact – Plastic liners (contact material for dried fruit, frozen fruit and vegetables), plastic bags (nuts, frozen products), plastic barrels (olives, olive oil, pickled vegetables).
-These materials are synthetic but recyclable.
-However, in many countries the percentage of recycled plastic is still very low and the litter in natural areas/oceans is at a record high.
+• Upper-middle environmental impact (synthetic recyclable materials): Plastic liners (contact material for dried fruit, frozen fruit and vegetables), plastic bags (nuts, frozen products), plastic barrels (olives, olive oil, pickled vegetables).
+In many countries the percentage of recycled plastic is still very low and the litter in natural areas/oceans is at a record high;

-• Higher environmental impact – Tin and aluminium cans (canned fruit and vegetables), aluminium bags (nuts), bag in a drum (juices and purees).
-This packaging uses materials that are not renewable, although they are recyclable.
+• Higher environmental impact (not renewable but recyclable): Tin and aluminium cans (canned fruit and vegetables), aluminium bags (nuts), bag in a drum (juices and purees).
 Still, there is a big carbon emission difference between producing countries.
-For example, the production of 1 tonne of aluminium in China on average has 20 tonnes of CO2e that is almost three times more compared to the aluminium produced in Europe.
+For example, the production of 1 tonne of aluminium in China emits 20 tonnes of carbon dioxide on average, which is almost three times more compared to the aluminium produced in Europe.

 Transport